4Kamei/vivado_backend/README.md

 ## Projects list (For the Alinx AX7325 board)

 Currently in active development is eth_10g_pkt_receive.

+ * Currently implemented is packet receive on one channel.

+ * CAM for storing routing information written and tested, but not integrated.

 ## Directory Structure